konstantinosDMS/mod_jproducts/README.md

-# mod_jproducts
-This is a module for virtuemart which performs several tasks.
 # mod_jProducts.
 A module for virtuemart 3.0.9 - joomla 2.5.28 stable version which performs several tasks such as display the most viewed,buyed products, the recently viewed,buyed products and final performs association rules on products.